Bogie: Components

-The connections of the bogie with the rail vehicle allow a certain degree of rotational movement around a vertical axis pivot (bolster), with side bearers preventing excessive movement.
+The bogie's connections to the rail vehicle allow a certain degree of rotation about a vertical-axis pivot (bolster), with side bearers preventing excessive movement.
 More modern, bolsterless bogie designs omit these features, instead taking advantage of the sideways movement of the suspension to permit rotational movement.

 Locomotives

 Diesel and electric

 Modern diesel and electric locomotives are mounted on bogies.
-Those commonly used in North America include Type A, Blomberg, HT-C and Flexicoil trucks.
+Those commonly used in North America include Type A, Blomberg, HT-C, and Flexicoil trucks.

 Steam

 On a steam locomotive, the leading and trailing wheels may be mounted on bogies like Bissel trucks (also known as pony trucks).
-Articulated locomotives (e.g. Fairlie, Garratt or Mallet locomotives) have power bogies similar to those on diesel and electric locomotives.
+Articulated locomotives (e.g., Fairlie, Garratt or Mallet locomotives) have power bogies similar to those on diesel and electric locomotives.

 Rollbock

-A rollbock is a specialized type of bogie that is inserted under the wheels of a rail wagon/car, usually to convert for another track gauge.
-Transporter wagons carry the same concept to the level of a flatcar specialized to take other cars as its load.
+A rollbock is a specialized type of bogie that is inserted under the wheels of a rail wagon/car, usually to convert to another track gauge.
+Transporter wagons apply the same concept at the level of a flatcar specialized to carry other cars as its load.